zodern/meteor-up/docs/getting-started.md

 ---
 layout: docs
 title: 'Meteor Up - Getting Started'
+header: 'Getting Started'
 ---
-# Getting started

-## Prequisites
+## Install

-You need to have the following installed:

-- Meteor
-- Node.js (4.0 or newer) and npm

 Install Meteor Up with `npm install --global mup`.
+It requires node 4 or newer.

 You need at least one server to deploy to.
 You can get one for $5/month or less from Digital Ocean, Vultr, or OVH.